soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-started-with-ti.md

 ## How do we get Office 365 Threat Intelligence?

 Office 365 Threat Intelligence is included in Office 365 Enterprise E5.

+> [!TIP]
-If your organization is using another Office 365 Enterprise subscription, such as Office 365 Enterprise E3, Office 365 Threat Intelligence can be purchased as an add-on.
-(As a global administrator, in the Office 365 admin center, choose **Billing** \> **Add subscriptions**.)
-For more information about plan options, see [Office 365 Platform Service Description: Office 365 Security &amp; Compliance Center](https://technet.microsoft.com/en-us/library/dn933793.aspx) and [Buy or edit an add-on for Office 365 for business](https://support.office.com/article/4e7b57d6-b93b-457d-aecd-0ea58bff07a6).
+> If your organization has an Office 365 subscription that does not include Office 365 Threat Intelligence, you can potentially purchase Threat Intelligence as an add-on.
+For more information about plan options, see [Office 365 Platform Service Description: Office 365 Security &amp; Compliance Center](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-securitycompliance-center) and [Buy or edit an add-on for Office 365 for business](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/buy-or-edit-an-add-on).

 1. As an Office 365 global administrator, go to [https://portal.office.com](https://portal.office.com) and sign in using your work or school account for Office 365.

 2. Choose **Admin** \> **Billing** to see what your current subscription includes.

-3. If you see **Office 365 Enterprise E5**, then your organization has Office 365 Threat Intelligence.
+    - If you see **Office 365 Enterprise E5**, then your organization has Office 365 Threat Intelligence.

-    If you see a different subscription, such as **Office 365 Enterprise E3** or **Office 365 Enterprise E1**, then you can add Office 365 Threat Intelligence.
-To do that, choose **+ Add subscription**.
+    - If you see a different subscription, such as **Office 365 Enterprise E3** or **Office 365 Enterprise E1**, consider adding Threat Intelligence.
+(To do that, choose **+ Add subscription**.)

-4. In the Office 365 admin center, choose **Users** \> **Active users**.
+3. In the Office 365 admin center, choose **Users** \> **Active users**.

-5. Assign Office 365 Threat Intelligence licenses to users.
-For more information about assigning licenses, see [Assign licenses to users in Office 365 for business](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc).
+5. Assign Office 365 Threat Intelligence licenses to all active users.
+(Only users who have a license for Threat Intelligence will show up in reports, such as Explorer.)

 6. Assign roles to people in your organization who will be working with the Office 365 Threat Intelligence.
 See [Give users access to the Office 365 Security &amp; Compliance Center](grant-access-to-the-security-and-compliance-center.md), and refer to the following table: